Lcdemi/IIS-Reverse-Shell/README.md

 ### Prerequisites
 - **Ansible**: Installed on the control machine.
 - **Windows Server**: With WinRM running and enabled.
-- **Network Configuration**: Ensure the server is accessible and that required ports are properly configured.
+- **Network Configuration**: Make sure the server is accessible and that required ports are properly configured.
 - **Required Packages**:
   ```sh
   sudo apt install git